Magnitude 7.6 earthquake strikes off Honduras coast

-TEGUCIGALPA: A powerful 7.6-magnitude earthquake hit off Honduras late Tuesday, triggering tsunami threats and advisories for nearby Caribbean shores, but there were no immediate reports of damage or injuries.
+TEGUCIGALPA: A powerful 7.6-magnitude earthquake hit off Honduras late Tuesday (Wednesday in Manila), triggering tsunami threats and advisories for nearby Caribbean shores, but there were no immediate reports of damage or injuries.

 The quake struck at 0251 GMT and its epicenter was located some 27 miles (44 kilometers) east of Great Swan Island, according to the US Geological Survey (USGS).
 It was provisionally considered to be shallow.